 Talk to your real estate agent

 You can’t buy a house without a real estate agent.
 Well, you technically can, but it’s a lot of work and unnecessary stress.
 After you’re approved for the house, you may think that’s it, and there’s nothing left to do but go to the closing and collect the keys to your brand new pad.
 That’s not so.
 Your real estate agent knows about a lot of things other than houses.
 And lucky for you, most of the topics agents are knowledgeable about are at least housing-adjacent.
 Want to get the name of a good moving company?
 Your real estate agent can probably give you names to call and names to avoid.
+Once you get moved in you probably want to think about house insurance, maybe even a warranty for your home (which you should go to this site to learn more about).
 Your agent knows a lot of people in your new town, and that makes him or her an invaluable resource.
 Did you just move to the Garden State to find your furnace malfunctioning after a couple of weeks?
 Ask your real estate agent about Jersey City, NJ, residential heating repair.
 You may also want to talk to your new coworkers or your new neighbors, but don’t neglect the person who sold you the house in the first place.

 Does your new house come with appliances?
 Probably not; things like washing machines and fridges generally go with the people who brought them there.
 But if the previous residents didn’t bring the fridge, then you might be the proud new owner of a refrigerator, so congratulations.
 Decide ahead of time how you’re going to handle the appliances issue.
 If you’re inheriting items, consider getting them checked out to make sure everything is in working order.
 If you need to order new appliances, scout out an appliance store and pick out a few items.
 Many appliance stores are like Olum’s in Vestal, NY, in that they have both a storefront and a website that lets you check out the inventory without ever walking in the door.
 Once you’ve found what you want, call the store and start trying to arrange for payment and delivery.
 Free delivery is a truly beautiful thing if you can get it, so make sure to ask.